 What this meditation for loneliness will do for you

-Loneliness causes us to feel disconnected, unsupported, purposeless, and trapped.
-And because of this it can have serious affects on our mental health.
+Loneliness causes us to feel disconnected, unsupported, purposeless and trapped.
+And because of this, it can have serious effects on our mental health.
 But the meditation above will help you to stop being so affected by the emotion, and this will reduce the symptoms of loneliness.

 Some of the mental health effects of loneliness include [source]: